Music Education Core Units

 This unit of study will examine the teaching and learning of composition in schools.
-Through the completion of small composition exercises, particularly using recent Australian compositions as a model, students will develop strategies to successfully integrate composition in their teaching and experience ways in which composition can be seen as a site of music learning.
+Through the completion of small-scale composition exercises using recent Australian compositions as a model, students will develop strategies to successfully integrate composition into their teaching and experience ways in which composition can be seen as a site of music learning.
 Students will survey sampling, sequencing and notation software, develop skills in software evaluation suitable for composition, and discuss how technology can enhance the teaching and learning of composition.
 Strategies for assessing composition work will be considered.

 MUED3604 Ensemble Pedagogy

-Note: Note: Department permission required for enrolment by students not enrolled in BMus (Music Ed)
+Note: NB: Department permission required for enrolment by students not enrolled in BMus (Music Ed)